gchq/gaffer-doc/docs/getting-started/basics.md

 JSON to carry out operations on the Gaffer graph.
 Gaffer provides many pre built operations that are available to use and can be chained together for more complex use cases.
-However be aware, that operation chains are usually highly specific to the data and results you wish to extract from the graph so please refer to the reference guide on [Gaffer operations](../reference/operations-guide/operations.md) for more detail on this.
+However be aware, that operation chains are usually highly specific to the data and results you wish to extract from the graph, so please refer to the reference guide on [Gaffer operations](../reference/operations-guide/operations.md) for more detail on this.

 !!! example "Example operation chain using rest API"